Ensembl/ensembl-compara/docs/production/READMEs/epo.rst

 :bioperl-live:           BioPerl 1.2.3
 :ensembl:                Core API on which the rest of ensembl APIs are based
 :ensembl-compara:        Compara API (data objects, db adaptors, pipeline runnables, pipeline configuration)
-:ensembl-analysis:       Some of the pipeline runnables live here
 :ensembl-hive:           The system to run pipelines